Rapper Cardi B pleads not guilty to charges in New York strip club fight

 The 26-year-old performer from the Bronx borough of New York City entered the plea in an appearance at New York Supreme Court in the borough of Queens.

-“Not guilty sir, honor,” Cardi B, whose real name is Belcalis Almanzar, told the judge.
+“Not guilty sir, honor,” Cardi B, whose real name is Belcalis Almanzar, told the judge during the roughly 30 minute hearing.

 As she entered the court building, wearing a navy blue and pink pantsuit and carrying a pink handbag, one fan shouted “Free Cardi B.”